tingchihc/CS5914-final-project/README.md

 ## Dataset
 -- CelebA-100.zip:
-This folder includes about 100 source images from CelebA and 100 perturbation images made from starGAN with imperceptible perturbations.
+This file includes about 100 source images from CelebA and 100 perturbation images made from starGAN with imperceptible perturbations.

 -- target_images.zip
-This folder has three target images(Kobe, Obama, and Ariana).
+This file has three target images(Kobe, Obama, and Ariana).
 We use these target images to do deepfake.

 ## Task-1 Break down the defender